© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cardurnock Marsh turret 4a is a scheduled monument protected by Historic England under reference 1007184.
 View the official record →

-Cardurnock Marsh turret 4a is a Roman fortlet situated in Cumberland, part of the defensive infrastructure of Hadrian's Wall.
+Cardurnock Marsh turret 4a is a fortlet forming part of the Hadrianic frontier system in Cumberland, situated on the Solway Firth coast.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007184.

 Cardurnock Marsh turret 4a is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007184.